stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - Enhanced the development workflow with access to current library documentation
    - Created GitHub Action log analysis tools to identify error patterns

+7. **Test Isolation Strategy Implementation**
+   - Created dedicated Pinecone test index (`nyc-landmarks-test`) for integration tests
+   - Implemented `tests/utils/pinecone_test_utils.py` with functions to create, delete, and manage the test index
+   - Added `pinecone_test_db` fixture in `tests/integration/conftest.py` for session-scoped test index management
+   - Updated integration tests to use the test index instead of the production index
+   - Created `scripts/manage_test_index.py` utility script to create/reset/delete/check the test index
+   - Updated test documentation in `tests/README.md` to explain the new testing strategy
+   - Modified `test_pinecone_fixed_ids.py`, `test_pinecone_upsert.py`, and `test_wikipedia_integration.py` to use the test index

 ### Recent Testing and Verification

 1. **Wikipedia Import Testing**